 Driveway Pavers Cost Guide

 Driveway pavers add a nice look to any home.
 Made from concrete, stone or other materials, the pavers come in a wide range of colors, shapes, styles and designs.
-Many homeowners use these pavers in place of poured concrete in their driveways, and others use the pavers to create a fun patio area or a walkway leading to a pool or sidewalk.
-Most homeowners find that the cost of the job is relatively inexpensive when compared to other similar jobs.
+Many homeowners use these pavers in place of poured concrete on their driveways, and others use the pavers to create a fun patio area or a walkway leading to a pool or sidewalk.
+Luckily, the cost of the job is relatively inexpensive when compared to other similar jobs.

 - Brick pavers: $5 per square foot up to $10 per square foot

 - Natural stone pavers: $6 per square foot to $50 per square foot